succinctlabs/op-succinct/book/introduction.md

 ## Documentation Structure

-- **Quick Start**: Get up and running quickly with basic setup and configuration
+- **Quick Start**: Get up and running quickly with basic setup and configuration.
-- **Advanced**: Detailed guides for production deployment and maintenance
+- **Advanced**: Detailed guides for production deployment and maintenance.
-- **Contracts**: `OPSuccinctL2OutputOracle` contract documentation and deployment guides
+- **Contracts**: `OPSuccinctL2OutputOracle` contract documentation and deployment guides.
-- **FAQ & Troubleshooting**: Common issues and their solutions
+- **FAQ & Troubleshooting**: Common issues and their solutions.